SHI-Labs/Agriculture-Vision/README.md

 A joint effort with many great collaborators to bring Agriculture and Computer Vision / AI communities together to benefit humanity!

+## Update:
+**We are organizing the 2nd workshop at CVPR 2021 with paper submission track and a new prize challenge.
+More updates in early Feb, stay tuned!**

 ## Content

 - [Papers](#papers)